saint-hilaire/lampsible/README.md

 ## Contributing

-PLease do!
+Please do!
 I'd be more than happy to see Issues, Pull Requests and any other kind of feedback ;-)